gjasny/v4l-utils/README.md

 make doxygen-run
 ```

+In meson, Doxygen documentation is enabled by the auto feature: `doxygen-doc`.
+If enabled, it will be built within the project.

 It is possible to generate documentation in html, man pages and pdf formats.

 The documentation is also available via web, at: